LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 \tag{1.3}
 \\]

-One of the main advantages is we don't need to know the normalized density
-\\(\pi\\) because every constant gets cancel out in the quotient.
+One of the main advantages is we don't need to know a normalized version of the density \\(\pi\\) because every constant gets cancel out in the quotient.

 We'll review more details about why and how MCMC works, but first let's take a look at the next example

 ## Toy example

-Suppose we want to apply the Metropolis-Hasting algorithm to sample from a distribution with finite support.
+Suppose we want to apply MCMC to sample from a distribution with finite support.
 This isn't the most likely case someone would use the algorithm but it's much easier to illustrate it on this way.

 Let's compute the entries of the transition matrix.
 If \\(i \neq j\\) the probability of jumping from \\(i\\) to \\(j\\) can be interpreted as picking